DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture4.md

 NOTE:
 - historic valuation, valuation at a particular point in the past for tax purposes, e.g.
 - CANNOT future-date a property valuation (and put their name on it, etc.)
-- Just an opinion - rarely will you see a valurer value a proeprty more than what is it worth (when getting valued after a sale)
+- Just an opinion - rarely will you see a valuer value a property more than what is it worth (when getting valued after a sale)
 - Professional indemnity insurance - sue if the valuation was wrong
   - Banks will be happy to take an AI generated value of the property
   - Potential for days to be numbered; simple valuations could be automated - residential for example